Emergence of spin-phonon coupling in a Gd-doped Y$_2$CoMnO$_6$ double perovskite oxide: a combined experimental and ab-initio study: Results and discussion

 The spin-phonon coupling constant value $\lambda$ is estimated by using the above approach.
 Its value can be positive or negative depending upon phonon hardening or softening.
-In Fig.~\ref{raman5}(a), it is seen that there is a good overlap of both $\Delta \omega_{SPC}$ and normalized magnetization $\frac{M^2(T)}{M^2_{max}}$ up to 95 K, after that a deviation in the magnitude of $\Delta \omega_{SPC}$ occurs.
+Fig.~\ref{raman5}(a) depicts that there is a good overlap of both $\Delta \omega_{SPC}$ and normalized magnetization $\frac{M^2(T)}{M^2_{max}}$ near the transition temperature, beyond which a deviation in the magnitude of $\Delta \omega_{SPC}$ occurs.
 It signifies that the origin of anomalous softening is ascribed to spin-phonon coupling.
-The occurrence of this unconventional behavior below 95 K might be caused by competition between FM and AFM interactions due to ASD present in the sample.
-ASD helps to originate different types of AFM (Co$^{2+}$-O-Co$^{2+}$, Mn$^{4+}$-O-Mn$^{4+}$, etc.) along with FM (Co$^{2+}$-O-Mn$^{4+}$) interactions, leading to magnetic frustration in the systems.
-In our sample, another source of AFM is the interaction between Co/Mn and Gd sublattices.
+The occurrence of this unconventional behavior below 95 K might be caused by competition between FM and AFM interactions.
+In this sample, the ferromagnetic (FM) phases coexist with antiferromagnetic (AFM) phases, where the predominant AFM interactions, such as Co$^{3+}$-O- Co$^{3+}$, Mn$^{3+}$-O-Mn$^{3+}$, Co$^{2+}$-O- Co$^{2+}$, and Mn$^{4+}$-O-Mn$^{4+}$ exchange pathways are produced due to ASD.
+Additionally, Gd-4f and Co/Mn-3d interaction is present in the sample.
+Thus, the magnetic frustration emerges from the competition between FM and AFM interactions.
 Therefore, different values of magnetic coupling $J_{ij}$ can contribute in different ways to the phonon renormalization induced by magnetic ordering.
-It makes the spin-phonon coupling more complex and causes deviation from mean field approximation.
+It makes the spin-phonon coupling more complex and causes deviations from the mean-field approximation.
 A similar kind of deviation is observed in La$_2$CoMnO$_6$ \cite{RD_16}, Gd$_2$CoMnO$_6$ \cite{RD_17}, and Lu$_2$CoMnO$_6$ \cite{RD_18}, where FM and AFM interactions coexist together. \\ Spin-phonon coupling strength ($\lambda$) is determined by taking a quarter of the slope of the linear relationship of $\Delta \omega_{SPC}$ vs. $\frac{M^2}{M^2_{max}}$ \cite{int_16} shown in Fig.~\ref{raman5} (b).
 The value is found to be 0.29 cm$^{-1}$.
-It has been observed that SPC value is always lower for bulk sample than thin film \cite{int_28} because epitaxy stress plays pivotal role towards SPC.
-Silva \textit{et al.} reveal that ordered bulk LCMO does not show SPC whereas disordered GCMO exhibits SPC to a greater extent \cite{RD_22}.
-Again, Meyer \textit{et al.} \cite{int_28} show that spin-phonon coupling coefficient value is lower for disordered LCMO in thin film than the ordered one.
-Thus B-site cationic ordering has not only influenced the magnetic properties of YGCMO perovskite significantly but also affects its phonon properties and spin-phonon coupling strength $\lambda$ to a great extent.\\
+The spin-phonon coupling (SPC) strength is notably weaker in bulk systems compared to thin films, with a reported SPC value of $\lambda$ = 0.51 for bulk Pr$_2$CoMnO$_6$ \cite{int_16}.
+Silva \textit{et al.} reported that ordered bulk LCMO does not show SPC, whereas disordered Gd(Co$_{1/2}$Mn$_{1/2}$)O$_3$ exhibits a significant SPC \cite{RD_22}.
+Therefore, our sample, containing 38\% ASD as stated above, shows SPC, and DFT calculations further reveal that SPC is enhanced in the presence of ASD.
+Thus, B-site cationic ordering in YGCMO perovskite profoundly influences not only its magnetic properties but also its phonon dynamics and spin-phonon coupling strength $\lambda$.\\